Optimal Formats for Weight Quantisation: Introduction

 \section{Introduction}

 Weight quantisation enables large deep learning models to run on low-resource hardware and edge devices by saving space and memory bandwidth usage.
 It can be seen as an optimisation problem, where the goal is to retain the behaviour of the high-precision reference model while reducing the total number of bits needed to store its parameters.
 This naturally splits into two sub-problems of format design and quantisation procedure, both of which are highly active areas of research.
 We focus on the format design question, i.e., how to choose a representation space for model parameters.
 This is somewhat independent from the quantisation procedure, which aims to find an optimal point in that space.
 The space of possible formats for a model is rich, where element formats including integer, floating-point and non-uniform quantisers can be combined with tensor, channel or block scaling and augmented using sparse outlier storage or rotations \citep{llm.int8, dettmers4bit23, qlora23, learningstudents24,microscaling23, quip24}.
 Since this combinatorial space is too large to be explored directly, empirical studies typically narrow the search space.

-This work considers the problem of optimal format design after direct-cast quantisation, minimising the KL divergence against the reference model.
-Following \citet{squeezelm24}, who observe that Fisher information can be used to predict the degradation based on the squared error of quantisation, we employ classical quantisation theory \citep{cuberoot51,kmeans82} to derive optimal elementwise quantisers that minimise squared error.
-This also suggests a scheme for optimising the allocation of bits across tensors in the model, based on the trace of the Fisher information matrix.